vertigis/studio-install-help/README.md

 ### Continue Setup on Linux
 - [Initial Setup](#on-linux-initial-setup)
 - [Upgrade to Latest](#on-linux-upgrade-to-latest)

+## Port Management
+The Studio image will provide HTTP access (container port 8080) and HTTPS access (container port 8443).
+You may map these ports however you like on the host machine (see configuration).

+### Bring you own Reverse Proxy
+If you wish to use your own reverse proxy, you will want to expose the container via non-standard ports.
+Afterwards, you will need to configure your reverse proxy to route to one of these ports.
+Remember to give the container a certificate if you plan to route to the HTTPS port.

+### Leverage the HTTPS Feature
+If you wish, you may want to leverage the direct HTTPS port directly and route the standard HTTPS port (443) to the container port (8443).

 ## Give the Container a Web Certificate
 Some Windows enterprise environments require using internal